 How to Measure Customer Experience?

 As we all know, there’s always room for improvement in the business world, but before you can make any changes, you first have to know where you’re at right now.
-It’s therefore vital that you measure the customer experience, and there are a few metrics that are essential to success.
+It’s therefore vital that you measure the customer experience, and there are a few customer service metrics that are essential to success.

 What is NPS (Net Promoter Score)?

 Net Promoter Score or NPS is a CX metric that surveys customers based on one question: